khakhalin/robowh/README.md

 # The idea

 We want to have a simulated robotic warehouse to be able to compare different kinds of pathfinding algorithms for robots working in this warehouse.
-We have one type of a robot, occupying one pixel on a square grid.
-These robots can to move around, carry items, and pick and store in both loading/unloading bays and warehouse racks.
+We will have only one type of a robot, occupying one pixel on a square grid.
+These robots can move around, carry items, and pick and store them in both loading/unloading bays and warehouse racks.
+Items are identified by their unique string codes.

 The trick of this sketch is that we want to be half-way between a more-or-less realistic system design (with microservices, independent robots, asynchronous communications via message queues and stacks etc.) and a (relatively) efficient simulation environment.
-We also want to be able to run tests, and compare different pathfinding approaches.
-So we'll aim for something in-between: some aspects of the system will be radically simplified (like for example, that robots are just pixels on a grid), while others may look slightly overengineered.
+Eventually, we want to be able to run tests, and compare different pathfinding strategies and algorithms.
+So we'll aim for something "in-between" an efficient computation and a realistic WH prototype.
+Some aspects of the system will be radically simplified (like for example, that robots are just pixels on a grid), while others may look slightly overengineered.
+We won't try to vectorize movementsof robots: even though it would make the calculations faster, it would introduce too much overhead.
+We'll treat robots as entities that are making decisions of their own.
+But at the same time, we'll have a bunch of pseudo-global varibles (in a singleton Universe class), and we won't protect states of objects in this universe with getters and setters, instead exposing them directly, to preserve some pythonicity.
+It's a mixed approach ;)

 # Running the project